cloudscaling/cookbook-openstack-ec2/README.md

 ===========

 This cookbook installs the OpenStack EC2API service **Ec2api** as part of an OpenStack reference deployment Chef for OpenStack.
-To run this cookbook in installation of Openstack by openstack-chef-repo cookbook, please read README file in vagrant folder.

 Requirements
 ============